GonzaloHirsch/gonzalohirsch.com/content/blog/semantic-release-and-branch-protection-rules.md

 **Automatic releases have become a standard in the industry in the past few years**, much like Conventional Commits.
 No matter the scale at which you work, you will always benefit from an automated release pipeline.
 It includes generating a changelog, a new release on GitHub, a new git tag (with said version).

 Semantic Release provides a way to integrate that behavior into your continuous deployment and integration pipelines.
 Integration is seamless and fast; it can take you 10 minutes to add this to your workflow.

+### How should I use Semantic Release?

+In your development workflow, you probably have a source branch (which has the latest version of your code), a release branch, and other feature branches (any hotfix branch accounted for here).

+Your workflow with Semantic Release would involve developing over a feature branch (or hotfix branch or development branch) and, if satisfied, a merge to the source branch in your GitHub repo (a protected branch in your repo).

+Once those changes are in the source branch (generally main or master), you can merge them into the release branch (another protected branch in your GitHub repo).
+It will trigger the automatic workflow so that the release candidate is published and the rest of the semantic release plugins take effect.
+So, for instance, the version is updated based on the commit messages.

 ## GitHub Actions